dollodart/legbib/readme.md

 ## Overriding default formating by shorthand fields

 Invariably edge cases will not be handled satisfactorily.
-To overcome this, the following fields will be literally typed:
+To overcome this, the following fields will be used to override otherwise inferred ones:

 - pincites: the particular pages (or line numbers or paragraphs or sections or other locators), usually inferred from the postnote arguments made to the